pocomane/brewed-in-the-apocalypse/bita.md

 situation evolve with an __Hard move__ .

-TODO - is this enough to handle "Make an __Hard move__ when the players hand you the perfect opportuinity on a golden plate." (togheter with roll failure) ???
+TODO - is this enough to handle "Make an __Hard move__ when the players hand you the perfect opportunity on a golden plate." (together with roll failure) ???

 ```
 The characters are in a bus out of control.
 They starts to propose each outer
 possible things to do, but no one take an action.

 Scenarist - Ok, the time is out: the bus go off road.
 It crash on a wall.
-Fortunately it was not so fast, so you did not get serious ingiuries.
+Fortunately it was not so fast, so you did not get serious injuries.
 But
-oblviously now you need to find another way to reach your destination.
+obviously now you need to find another way to reach your destination.
 ```

-__Propose a cost__ when a player got a compromise result in roll, and no compromise text is in the move, you propose a cost to select between the good and the bad outcome, you can proceed in one of the following ways:
+__Show the cost__ when a player got a trade-off in a roll, and no trade-off text is in the move, you can proceed in one of the following ways:

+- Perform a __Reward the character__ move, then go for the bad outcome.
-- Go directly for the good outcome and then do a __Soft move__ , ispired by the fiction of the bad outcome.
+- Go directly for the good outcome, then do a __Soft move__ .
-- Offer to the player a hard bargain or a cost; the player has do decide if to accept the cost and to go to good outcome, or to decline and to go to the bad one.
+- Go directly for the good outcome, but let the character pay a cost immediately; occasionally you may ask to the player to accept the cost, and if ey disagrees, go for another option.

+TODO : explain what pay a cost means

 ```
-Scenarist - Bob, you got a compromise result.
+Scenarist - Bob, you got a trade-off.
 Bart quickly understand that the
 fuel pump was detached.
-He can easly put it in place, but since all the part
+He can easily put it in place, but since all the part
-are still very hot.  he will be injuried.
-Bob, does Bart procedees?
+are still very hot.  he will be wounded.
+Bob, does Bart proceeds?

 Bob - Yes.

 Scenarist - Ok sign a "Hand burn" as an harm on the character sheet.
 ```

-__Reward the character__ - When a player got a success in a roll, you can decide to reward em or the whole group with a bonus to carry forward.
-This should be awarded only on exceptional circumstances: particular good rolls or interpretations, action with big impact on the sory, etc.  The bonus may be one of the following:
+__Reward the character__ - When a player got a success in a roll and you think is appropriate, you reward em or the whole group with a bonus to carry forward.
+This should be awarded only on exceptional circumstances: particular good rolls or interpretations, action with big impact on the story, etc.  The bonus may be one of the following:

 - __Add a fortune point__ .
-- __Make characters evolve__ , ALL the characters togheter.
+- __Make characters evolve__ , ALL the characters together.
 - __Describe the scene__ with some event or information good for the player.

 __Make the characters evolve__ - When a quest ends, or when a lot of time